World Eternal Happiness Month!

 Creating a Month-Long Celebration of Worldwide Unity, Part 2

 Serving as a central clearing house for the hopes of all humanity, World Eternal Happiness Month was now ready to be catalyzed via this website.
 But before I could begin changing the world I would first have to rebuild myself from the inside.
 Ever since watching Cutey Honey volume 1, I have wanted to be happy, but was I ready for the long-term commitment of eternal happiness?
 To find out I attended amateur poetry night at my college, hoping to gain some valuable insight on savoring life as one savors a fine wine or whatever it is poets do in between not watching TV.

 Part 3: The Poetry Reading

-I made the mistake of becoming too preoccupied with how easy it would be to start frantically gesturing toward giant ass of the cameraman next to me and scream "THIS GUY'S ASS IS ABOUT TO EXPLODE!!" creating a widespread panic that would allow me to escape with most of the flowers from the podium.
+I made the mistake of becoming too preoccupied with how easy it would be to point at the giant ass of the cameraman next to me and scream "THIS GUY'S ASS IS ABOUT TO EXPLODE!!" creating a widespread panic that would allow me to escape with most of the flowers from the podium.
 It was only through sheer willpower and listening to the guy in the next seat rant about how totally hard it is to be treasurer of the Solar Energy Vehicles club that I was able to forego the quick adrenaline rush of flower theft for the long-term rewards of eternal happiness.
 Oh, and on a slightly-related note, I'm pretty sure my college is building some kind of crime-fighting robot solar car that can travel through time, so you should all be hearing about that in the news pretty soon.